-2018 Cape May Spring Festival
+2019 Cape May Spring Festival

 There is no place like Cape May New Jersey for springtime birding

-Perhaps you have heard of all the legendary birding hot spots in Cape May, NJ, such as Higbee Beach Wildlife Management Area (WMA), The Nature Conservancy’s South Cape May Meadows (aka “The Meadows”), and new this year, TNC’s Garrett Family Preserve on Cape Island Creek.
+Perhaps you have heard of all the legendary birding hot spots in Cape May, NJ, such as Higbee Beach Wildlife Management Area (WMA), The Nature Conservancy’s South Cape May Meadows (aka “The Meadows”), and our latest addition, TNC’s Garrett Family Preserve on Cape Island Creek.
 Then, on up the road a piece, you will find Cox Hall Creek WMA.

 You’ll definitely want to sign up for an exploration of the back bay aboard The Osprey, offered twice each day, for $30.
 Captain Bob and our naturalists always seem to come up with something rare and exciting.

 Round out your weekend with our 3-hour “Trip to the Rips” on Sunday afternoon.
 This trip is timed for the changing of the tides just off shore, which stirs up the fish, which brings in the birds!
 This trip is only available to 3-day and Sunday registrants at the rate of $35.00.
 Others pay $60, and it’s worth it either way.
 The trip sells out, so sign up early.